 9. The two industries that partner with Instagram influencers the most are fashion and accessories.

-LinkedIn statistics for 2018
+LinkedIn marketing statistics for 2019

 LinkedIn is the largest network of professionals and provides ample opportunities for brands looking to focus their marketing efforts on a more business-oriented customer base.

 Despite its demographics being different than most other social networks, it continues to grow and should be taken seriously by social media marketers.

 Take a look at some marketing statistics regarding LinkedIn’s growth and popularity: